WiktorG1542/sleazster/README.md

 * Single and multi-player gameplay.
 * Ability to play against AI opponents.
-* Account system with statistics and leaderboards.
 * Arcade mode with special abilities.
-* Skin system for players.
 * Visually appealing design, engaging graphics and animations to enhance the gaming experience.
 * In-game chat to enable player communication during gameplay.